API reference

 async add_job(job)

-Add a job to be executed by an eligible worker.
+Add a job to be executed by an eligible scheduler.

 job (Job) – the job object